We Light the Way

 "We Light the Way" is the fifth episode of the first season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
 Its title is the motto of House Hightower, one of the fictional noble families featured in the series.
 The episode was written by Charmaine DeGraté, and directed by Clare Kilner.
 It first aired on HBO and HBO Max on September 18, 2022.

 The plot depicts Daemon visiting his estranged wife, Rhea Royce, in the Vale and the wedding of Princess Rhaenyra Targaryen and Ser Laenor Velaryon.

 In the United States, "We Light the Way" gained a viewership of 1.8 million during its premiere night on linear television alone.
 It received mostly positive reviews, with critics praising Emily Carey's performance, the conversation between Laenor and Rhaenyra at Driftmark, and the wedding sequence.
-Nevertheless, the portrayal of Joffrey Lonmouth's death received criticism from critics and fans alike, which was perceived as another case of the "bury your gays" trope.

 The episode marks the final appearance of Emily Carey as young Alicent Hightower.

 Plot

-In the Vale of Arryn

 Daemon murders his estranged wife, Lady Rhea Royce, framing her death as a hunting accident.

-At Driftmark

 Viserys and Rhaenyra sail to Driftmark to arrange the princess's marriage to Ser Laenor Velaryon, the son of Lord Corlys and Princess Rhaenys, thus uniting the Targaryen and Velaryon Houses.
-Knowing Laenor is gay, Rhaenyra tells him that, once married, they can perform their royal duties and be free to have lovers.
+Knowing Laenor is homosexual, Rhaenyra tells him that, once married, they can perform their royal duties and be free to have lovers.
 Later, Ser Criston Cole proposes that he and Rhaenyra elope to Essos and assume new identities.
 Rhaenyra refuses to give up her place as heir to the Iron Throne and tells Ser Criston she wishes for him to remain her lover.
 Criston, feeling used, despairs over having broken his Kingsguard vows.